Why Cutting Guinea Pig's Nail is Important

 It may be a rather difficult task at first, but as you get more practice, you and your guinea pigs should grow accustomed to the steps, which will make it easier down the road!

-Watch some of our YouTube Videos on when I try to cut Peanut, Tofu, and Dumpling's Nails!
+Watch some of our YouTube Videos on when I try to cut Ru and Mi's Nails!

-Here's a video of GuineaDad cutting their nails with Guinea Godfather's help!
+Here's a video of GuineaDad cutting Ru and Mi's nails!